django-cumulus/django-cumulus/README.rst

-**NOTE: This code is going to be moved back into django-storages in the near future!
-Please see https://bitbucket.org/david/django-storages/issue/125/move-django-cumulus-back-into-django for more info.**
+**NOTE:** This code *may* be moved back into django-storages in the near future!
+Please see https://github.com/richleland/django-cumulus/pull/33#issuecomment-12752971 for more info.
+There is some open discussion among contributors.

 django-cumulus
 ==============